Skip to content

 Profile

-Dr. Natasha N. Croom is Associate Dean for Academic and Student Affairs in the Graduate School and Associate Professor of Higher Education and Student Affairs in the College of Education at Clemson University.
+Dr. Natasha N. Croom is Associate Dean for Academic and Student Affairs in the Graduate School and Professor of Higher Education and Student Affairs in the College of Education at Clemson University.

-Dr. Croom is highly involved in the Association for the Study of Higher Education (ASHE), NASPA - Student Affairs Administrators in Higher Education, ACPA - Student Affairs Educators International and has served on the Editorial Boards for the Journal of College Student Development (JCSD), the Journal of Diversity in Higher Education, and the Journal of Women and Gender in Higher Education.
+Dr. Croom is currently Co-Editor in Chief of NASPA's Journal of Women and Gender in Higher Education, a Board of Director Member (2nd term) and Chair of the largest Council in the Association for the Study of Higher Education (ASHE), a Senior Scholar designee in ACPA - Student Affairs Educators International, and highly involved in NASPA - Student Affairs Administrators in Higher Education.
+She previously served on the Editorial Boards for the Journal of College Student Development (JCSD) and the Journal of Diversity in Higher Education, and the .

 Courses Taught